Are you looking for a life insurance policy that comes with no expiry date? If so, you're not alone.

 What are the main differences between whole life insurance and universal life insurance?

+While whole life and universal life insurance are very similar, there are a couple key differences between the two.
 Whole life insurance is all about guarantees.
 It provides a guaranteed level premium, guaranteed death benefit, and guaranteed cash values.
 That means your premium will stay the same, as would the death benefit, and the cash value will grow at a rate set by the insurer.
 In whole life insurance, the insurer decides how the cash value is invested.

 Universal life insurance offers flexibility — not guarantees.
 You can change your premium payments and adjust the death benefit as you see fit.
 Also, the cash value doesn’t grow at a steady rate.
 In the case of universal life, you decide what the investments consist of.